Why are asylum seekers held on Manus and Nauru?

 Where have they been resettled?

-Refugees have spent almost ten years in limbo as a result of Australia’s offshore detention policy.
+Refugees have spent more than ten years in limbo as a result of Australia’s offshore detention policy.
 Efforts to resettle them in third countries have been appallingly slow and difficult, with most countries rejecting Australia’s efforts to abuse human rights and keep out refugees.

 In 2016 a resettlement deal was stuck where the US agreed to take 1250 of the refugees on Nauru and Manus Island.
 The first refugees were resettled in late 2017, after more than four years of detention.
 But six years after the deal was first announced some refugees approved under the deal are still waiting to go to the US.
 At 30 November 2022, 1075 had been resettled there with around 200 others approved to go.